I’ve never really eaten bacon often enough to be any kind of expert, but one thing I can tell you for sure – this raw eggplant bacon is delicious!

 So, are you ready to taste some of this amazing raw eggplant bacon?

-Here’s my version of Choosing Raw’s eggplant bacon.
+Here’s my version of Choosing Raw’s recipe for eggplant bacon.

 - 1 tsp Botanical Cuisine's mushroom & pepperberry sauce